Canonical decompositions for Poincar\'e duality pairs

-\begin{proof} Let $X$ denote the $G(e)$--almost invariant subset of $G$ associated to the edge splitting $\sigma$.
-As $\sigma$ is an edge splitting of $\Gamma_{n,n+1}$, it follows that $X$ crosses no element of $\mathcal{F}_{n,n+1}$.
-If $G(e)$ is $VPCn$, then $X$ is automatically an element of $\mathcal{F}_{n,n+1}$, and hence is an isolated element.
-Now part 4) of Proposition \ref{annuligenerate} implies that $X$ is dual to an essential annulus in $G$, as required.
-If $G(e)$ is $VPC(n+1)$, the fact that $X$ crosses no nontrivial almost invariant subset of $G$ over a $VPCn$ subgroup implies that $X$ is $n$--canonical and so is again an element of $\mathcal{F}_{n,n+1}$.
+1) If $G(e)$ is $VPCn$, then $X$ is automatically an element of $\mathcal{F} _{n,n+1}$, and hence is an isolated element.
+Now part 5) of Proposition \ref{annuligenerate} implies that $X$ is dual to an essential annulus in $G$, as required.

+2) If $G(e)$ is $VPC(n+1)$, the fact that $X$ crosses no nontrivial almost invariant subset of $G$ over a $VPCn$ subgroup implies that $X$ is $n$--canonical and so is again an element of $\mathcal{F}_{n,n+1}$.
 Now Corollary \ref{FiscontainedinF'} and Remark \ref{adaptedtodGimpliesorientablegroup} show that $X$ is adapted to $\partial G$ and that $G(e)$ is orientable, so that $X$ is dual to an essential torus in $G$, as required. \end{proof}

-Recall that part 1) of Theorem \ref{JSJforVPCoftwolengths} states that each $V_{0}$--vertex $v$ of $\Gamma_{n,n+1}$ satisfies one of the following conditions:
+Recall that Theorem \ref{JSJforVPCoftwolengths} states that each $V_{0} $--vertex $v$ of $\Gamma_{n,n+1}$ satisfies one of the following conditions: